 The name Schaukäserei in Emmental is sure to ring a bell in your ears, because this is where one of the most famous types of cheese is made: Emmentaler.
 Unfortunately, not all offers are free of charge.
-However, from the store you have a direct view into the production and you can watch the cheese being made for free.
+However, from the store you have a direct view into the production and can watch the production of the cheese for free.

-Many cities and towns, such as Basel, Bern, Interlaken, Montreux and even the entire canton of Ticino, give out a free guest card to their guests who spend at least one night with them.
-This includes the use of public transportation and discounts to other attractions.
+Many cities and towns such as Basel, Bern, Interlaken, Montreux and even the entire Canton of Ticino hand out a free guest card to their guests who spend at least one night with them.
+This includes the use of public transport and discounts to other attractions.

 The Grand Tour of Switzerland is a self-guided road trip through the whole of Switzerland that you can customize according to your needs.
 On MySwitzerland you will find all the information you need for this beautiful route through Switzerland.